pieby2/Sub-reddit-analysis/instructions/docker_airflow.md

 # Docker & Airflow

 We're going to run our pipeline daily, for demonstration purposes, although this could be changed at a later point.
-Each day, we'll extract the top Reddit posts for `r/DataEngineering`.
-Because `LIMIT` is set to `None` in the Reddit extraction script, it should in theory return all posts from the past 24 hours.
+Each day, we'll extract the top Reddit posts for the configured subreddit (set in `configuration.conf`).
+Because `LIMIT` is set to `None` in the configuration by default, it should in theory return all posts from the past 24 hours.
 Feel free to play around with this.

 ## Airflow